hantsy/symfony-rest-sample/docs/api/postctl.md

 * `DELETE /posts/{id}` Delete a single post by ID, return status 204.
 If the post was  not found, return status 404 instead.
 * ...

-Similar to most of MVC patterns,  there is a `Controller`  for handling incoming requests.
+Next let's create a `Controller`  to handle the  incoming requests.

 ## Creating PostController